Gota7/Citric-Composer/docs/index.md

 # Downloads
-[Citric Composer (WIP)](https://github.com/Gota7/Citric-Composer/blob/master/Citric%20Composer/Citric%20Composer/bin/Release/Citric%20Composer.zip?raw=true) - GUI editor for B_SARs.
-Currently WIP.

-[Citric Composer Installer](https://github.com/Gota7/Citric-Composer/blob/master/Citric%20Composer/Citric%20Installer.msi?raw=true) - An installer for the current version of Citric Composer.
+[Citric Composer Installer](https://github.com/Gota7/Citric-Composer/blob/master/Citric%20Composer/Citric%20Installer.msi?raw=true) - An installer for the current version of Citric Composer, a WIP editor for B_SARs.

 [Retsuko Sound Tool (Extractor/Injector)](https://github.com/Gota7/Citric-Composer/blob/master/Retsuko%20Sound%20Tool/Retsuko%20Sound%20Tool/bin/Debug/Retsuko%20Sound%20Tool.zip?raw=true) - For extracting and re-injecting files in a bfsar, bcsar, whatever.
 Just make sure the new files you want to add are less than or equal to the original files' file size.